ThierryAalitech/art-gallery-website/README.md

       - Pictures of gallery halls in the main section.
       - A footer with details about working hours and interactive social media icons.
   2. Location page
       - An embedded map window with location of the gallery and an interactive link button that returns the user to the homepage.
-      - A text section with
+      - A text section with location details in text.
       - A footer with details about working hours and interactive social media icons.

 ### Design Template